protocubo/vijka/README.md

 The Haxe programming language is a high-level procedural and object oriented language, with EcmaScript like syntax and that has also inhered a few improvements from functional languages.
-It is stricly typed (so it has a lot of compile time checks, unline Python), but has generics (unlike C) and real runtime Dynamics (unlike C++).
+It is strictly typed (so it has a lot of compile time checks, unlike Python), but has generics (unlike C) and real runtime Dynamics (unlike C++).
 It is also less verbose, easier to read, write and maintain than languages like Java or C++.
-Of the functional like improvements, is supports function binding, function passing, Lambda calculus and pattern matching.
+Of the functional like improvements, it supports function binding, function passing, Lambda calculus and pattern matching.
 Haxe is used to target both native (desktop C++, iOS, Android, ...) and virtual (Neko VM, Java VM, JavaScript, Flash, ...) targets, although some code refactoring is sometimes needed due to incompatibilities